What are the aims of this leaflet?

 Are there any other side effects if hydroxychloroquine is taken for a long time?

-Very rarely, high doses of hydroxychloroquine may damage the retina of the eye (the layer of cells in the back of the eye that detects light and allows you to see).
-This possible damage is prevented by keeping the dose low.
-While you are taking hydroxychloroquine, annual eye tests are recommended.
+Rarely, higher doses of hydroxychloroquine taken for a long period of time may damage the retina of the eye (the layer of cells in the back of the eye that detects light and allows you to see).
+This possible damage is prevented by keeping the dose low and monitoring the eyes closely if taking hydroxychloroquine for a long period.